 \section{Conclusion}

 In this paper, we introduce \textbf{\benchmark}, a comprehensive evaluation framework designed to assess web agent evaluation on a new dataset of 200 \emph{website security and privacy} task instances that are paired with an initial state.
 We develop a robust a account and state management tool based on a custom Google Chrome extension and use it to build our agentic system for executing website tasks.
 We instantiate this systems with 8 MLLMs and perform fine-grained evaluation across websites, task categories, and UI element types.
-Our analyses reveal that models experience a performance drop when explicit navigational details are not part of the instruction, and struggled extensively with stateful UI elements, often demonstrating a bias towards altering already correct initial states.
+Our analyses reveal that models experience a performance drop when explicit navigational details are not part of the instruction, and struggle extensively with stateful UI elements, often demonstrating a bias towards altering already correct initial states.

 These vulnerabilities highlight critical barriers for safe deployment of web agents.
-If an agent is trusted with sensitive account settings, making these kinds of basic execution errors could easily compromise a user's security or leak private data. \textbf{\benchmark} presents the research community a standardized dataset, a system with state controls plus agent implementation, and an automated judge—to rigorously to test performance.
+If an agent is trusted with sensitive account settings, making these kinds of basic execution errors could easily compromise a user's security or leak private data.
+Our robustness analysis in \Cref{sec:rq4} illustrates the severity of these risks.
+Overall, \textbf{\benchmark} presents the research community a dataset, a system with state management plus agent implementation, and an automated judge—to rigorously to test performance.